DrewDalmedo/nix-discordjs-concept/README.md

 1. Installs all the required dependencies for the bot
 2. Enters a development shell with those dependencies active
+3. Registers all the implemented slash commands for the server ID provided
-3. Starts the bot as a process
+4. Starts the bot as a process

 This is all accomplished by using [devenv](https://devenv.sh).